Skip to main content

 Adding Authors for Posts

 Every post in our app was written by one of our users, and every time we add a new post, we should keep track of which user wrote that post.
-In a real app, we'd have some sort of a state.currentUser field that keeps track of the current logged-in user, and use that information whenever they add a post.
+This will need changes for both the Redux state and the <AddPostForm> component.

 const postsSlice = createSlice({